Rulsky/firebase-react-app/readme.md

-# (WIP) tool to make DX of react apps easier for firebase cloud functions users.
+# A tool to make DX of react apps easier for firebase cloud functions users.

 At the moment this tool can:
 - To transpile es-next code into compatible one with firebase cloud functions.
 - Does server-side rendering (SSR) with hot module replacement (HMR) in development.
 - Does basic webpacking for hosting on firebase hosting.
+- Can take into account multiple entry points.
 - Provides jest transformer to write tests with es-next syntax

 ---